IRS Forms

 • Form 3911 is the IRS Taxpayer Statement Regarding Refund that opens a formal refund trace when a refund shows issued, but you did not receive it.

-• Start a trace after the right waiting window, usually at least 5 days after a direct deposit is issued and about 4 weeks after a paper check is issued for domestic addresses.
-For some online traces, the IRS requires 28 days after a check issue date.
+• Start a trace after the right waiting window: at least 5 days after a direct deposit is issued and at least 28 days after a paper check is mailed to a domestic address, per IRS Where's My Refund guidance and IRM 21.4.2.

 • For married filing joint, both spouses must sign Form 3911.